Coimbatore, Chennai

 Best Oils and Hair Products for Thinning Hair

-2. Pumpkin Seed Oil: Rich in omega-3 and omega-6 fatty acids, this oil is shown to improve hair count and hair thickness in people suffering from hair thinning.
+2. Pumpkin Seed Oil: Containing omega-3 and omega-6 fatty acids, this oil has been associated with greater hair density in cases of androgenetic alopecia.

 What Are the Best Ways to Stop Hair Loss?